dongliang3571/DotNet-Notes/README.md

 https://msdn.microsoft.com/library/0s71x931(v=vs.110).aspx

+**Note:**

+Empty destructors should not be used.
+When a class contains a destructor, an entry is created in the Finalize queue.
+When the destructor is called, the garbage collector is invoked to process the queue.
+If the destructor is empty, this just causes a needless loss of performance.

  - Destructors cannot be defined in structs.
 They are only used with classes.

  - A class can only have one destructor.